SourceBox-LLC/FineFoundry/docs/user-guide/settings-tab.md

 - Configure and persist **Hugging Face** and **Runpod** credentials
 - Set up **proxy behavior** for scrapers
 - Configure **Ollama** connection for optional dataset card generation
+- Run a **System Check** to verify that core scraping, build, training, and inference flows work end-to-end

 ______________________________________________________________________